wirepair/gcd/README.md

 The [gcdapigen](https://github.com/wirepair/gcd/tree/master/gcdapigen) program was created to generate types, event types and commands for gcd.

+# Changelog (2017)
+April: Updated to the latest protocol.json (version 1.2).
+Note this changes quite a few APIs.

 # Changelog (2016)
 June: Updated to the latest protocol.json, gcdapigen will download the js_protocol and browser_protocol json files from chromium repositories.
 It will also fix them up and merge them into a single file and output it.
 Note that several API endpoints have been removed and method calls have changed since the last update.